the-teachingRSE-project/competencies/competencies.md

 The target audience for such a master's programme are students holding a bachelor's degree from a domain science, which we will call "home domain" in the following.
-There is explicitly no restriction on the candidates' home domain: it may be from the \ac{STEM} disciplines, life sciences, humanities or social sciences.
+There is explicitly no restriction on the candidates' home domain: it may be from the \ac{STEM} disciplines, life sciences, humanities or social sciences, and it can also change later in their career.
 Candidates with a bachelor's degree in computer science are also explicitly included, although we acknowledge that their master's programme should include adaptations to make their interaction effective with other domain scientists.
 In order to give the future RSE the necessary breadth, we expect this to be a four semester curriculum.